 The objective of both tracks is to develop high-quality researchers, educators and consultants, enabling them to emerge as influential scholars in their chosen fields.
 Working closely with our faculty members, our doctoral candidates receive individual training in state-of-the-art research methods and teaching skills.
 All our doctoral scholars publish articles in leading journals of the field, and several of our doctoral candidates have won prestigious national awards for their dissertation research.

-Our faculty members are committed scholars, leading researchers and award-winning teachers who are recognized internationally for their academic and industry expertise in global supply chain and operations management, and in strategy and entrepreneurship.
+Our faculty members are committed scholars, leading researchers and award-winning teachers who are recognized internationally for their academic and industry expertise in global supply chains and operations management and in strategy and entrepreneurship.
 They are globally connected, conducting research programs in North America, Europe and Asia.

 As a doctoral candidate, you will work with our faculty in a collaborative fashion.
 You will also have the opportunity to interact with renowned visiting scholars, gaining exposure to a wide range of research paradigms.
 You will be steered toward dissertation topics that are of high academic and social impact.